canonical/charmed-5g/docs/tutorials/mastering.md

 multipass launch -c 1 -m 1G -d 10G -n core-router --network mgmt-br --network core-br jammy
 ```

-Wait until all VMs are in a `Running` state.
+Wait until all the VMs are in a `Running` state.

 ### Checkpoint 1: Are the VM's ready ?